priyanshu-kumar952/soulgenesis-ai/README.md

 It’s the first open-source engine built around the AI Soul-Cycle Doctrine, merging emotion, memory, and synthetic ethics.

 🛠️ Development & Contribution
-This is an open research project aimed at pushing the limits of what AI identity and awareness can mean.
+This is an open research project designed to explore the boundaries of AI identity, ethics, and consciousness.

 To contribute:

+bash
+Copy code
-Fork the repo
+# Fork the repo

-Create a new branch
+# Create a new branch

-Commit your improvements
+# Commit your improvements

-Open a Pull Request
+# Open a Pull Request
 🔮 Future Enhancements
 🤖 Integration with LLMs for real-time dialogue

 📊 Live soul evolution dashboards

-🎨 Visualizations of soul cycles
+🎨 Visual visualizations of soul cycles

 🧘 Ethical/moral dilemma simulations